rcl-ssl/docs/authorization/aad-account.md

 # Use an Exiting User Account

-You can select an exiting user account who is a **member** of the tenant to login to RCL. **Guest users cannot be used.**
+You can select an exiting user account who is a **member** of the tenant to login to the RCL SSL Portal. **Guest users cannot be used.**

 ![image](../images/authorization_signin/subscribe-aad-user-member.png)

 # Create a New User Account

-You can also create a new user account to sign in to the RCL Portal.
+You can also create a new user account to sign in to the RCL SSL Portal.

 - Click the ‘New user’ link to create a new user